 These hand-tied bed canopies merge vintage charm with modern finishings.
-Let me share with you how to create your very own cozy restful bedroom retreat, emblematic of an old country inn.
-Starting today with these hand-tied bed canopies.
+Let me share with you how to create your very own cozy restful bedroom retreat emblematic of an old country inn.
+Start today with these hand-tied bed canopies.

 I have loved canopy beds ever since I was a little girl.

 When then, I had a white twin canopy bed garnished with pink sheer bedding with raised white dots.

 And I think I even had a set of those 70’s baby doll pajamas with the sheer robe that matched my mother’s…

 But today, I like something a little more sophisticated.

 And I’ve had my eye on the “Old Vermont or Country Inn” vibe.
 A style I talk more about in the post 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn.

 It’s this decor design and inspiration that led me to these hand-made bed canopies, as seen here at The Grafton Inn, Vermont.